Diversification: The Key to a Stable Investment Portfolio

 Let's look at a historical example to illustrate the importance of diversification.
 In the early 2000s, the dot-com bubble burst, causing many technology stocks to plummet in value.
 Investors who had all their money in tech companies suffered significant losses.
 However, those who had diversified their portfolios with other assets like bonds or real estate were able to weather the storm much better.

-According to a study by Vanguard, asset (which includes diversification) explains more than 90% of the variability of a portfolio's returns.
-This means that how you spread your investments across different asset classes has a significant impact on your overall investment performance.
+According to a study by Vanguard, asset allocation (which includes diversification) explains more than 90% of the variability of a portfolio's returns.
+This means that how you spread your investments across different asset classes has a significant impact on your overall performance.

 Strategies for Smart Diversification